 With the staggering amount of data from and about consumers available, brands and businesses from all industries can research and pinpoint key insights about audiences and audience segments, including healthcare.

-See the in-depth analysis of these audience segments and more in the latest pharmaceutical and healthcare industry research.
+You'll find analysis of these audience segments and more in the latest pharmaceutical and healthcare industry research.
 Here a few of the biggest takeaways inside the report:

-Takeaway #1 - Doctors are the Most Mentioned Healthcare Topic by Consumers
+Doctors are the Most Mentioned Healthcare Topic by Consumers

 For brands looking to understand their customers’ values, expectations and experiences, they can leverage the massive amount of unsolicited consumer conversations online to find those answers.